-First aid can be defined as giving quick medical assistance to a sick or injured person until professional help can arrive and provide full medical care.
-This covers various situations with something as simple as dressing minor wounds to more complex situations like providing aid to someone who’s suffering from an asthma attack.
+First aid can be explained as giving quick initial medical assistance to a sick or injured person until professional help can arrive to provide full medical care.
+This covers various situations with something as simple as dressing minor wounds to more complex situations like to provide cardiopulmonary resuscitation, or to help someone suffering from an asthma attack.

 Different Types of First Aid

-Specific types of first aid situations call for nuanced learning.
-Here are some of the more specialised first aid courses that we offer.
+Specific types of first aid situations call for targeted learning.
+Here are the types of first aid courses that we offer.